Daryl Lipsey Podcast Interview.

 His agent was quick to offer an alternative slot on a team in the UK, his first words when offered the UK move were;

-Do they play hockey over there?
+Do they actually play hockey

-A second shock quickly followed when he discovered hand rails on the inside of the barriers facing the ice!
+I saw hand rails on the inside of the barriers facing the ice!

 Daryl talks of his time with the Bournemouth Stags ice rink and we then move on to talk of his move to the Swindon Wildcats 2 years later.